David Ortiz: Family

 Each time Ortiz crossed the plate after hitting a home run, he would look up and point both index fingers to the sky in tribute to his mother, who died in a car crash in January 2002 at the age of 46.
 Ortiz also has a tattoo of his mother on his biceps.

 Ortiz and his ex-wife, Tiffany, have three children.
 He also has a son, David Andres (also known as David Ortiz Jr.), with Fary Almanzar, who lives in the Dominican Republic.
 Ortiz and Tiffany finalized their divorce in 2023.

 Ortiz proposed to his girlfriend Maria Yeribel in March 2025.
-The couple have a son named Diego, who was born in 2024.
+The couple have a son who was born in 2024.

-Ortiz's daughter Alex graduated from Berklee College of Music in Boston in 2023.
+Ortiz's daughter graduated from Berklee College of Music in Boston in 2023.
 She sang the national anthem before the 2016 Red Sox home opener on April 11, 2016, and she did the same before her father was inducted into the National Baseball Hall of Fame in the 2022 induction ceremony on July 24, 2022.
-His son D'Angelo played baseball at Westminster Christian School in Palmetto Bay, Florida, and he graduated in 2022.
-After playing baseball at Miami Dade College, D'Angelo was drafted by the Red Sox in the 19th round of the 2024 Major League Baseball draft.
+Another son, D'Angelo Ortiz, played baseball at Westminster Christian School in Palmetto Bay, Florida, and he graduated in 2022.
+After playing baseball at Miami Dade College, he was drafted by the Red Sox in the 19th round of the 2024 Major League Baseball draft.
 In August 2024, David Jr. was signed as an international free agent by the Texas Rangers.